zvada/technology/docs/software/rpm-development-guide.md

 ##### Advanced features for Git and GitHub repos

+!!! note
+    These features require OSG-Build 1.12.2 or later.

 The following features make software development in Git and GitHub more convenient: